 This black version of this keyboard is available with linear Cherry MX Speed switches or tactile Cherry MX Brown switches.
 Our review is only valid for the Speed switches.
 You can also find this keyboard in a gunmetal color, although this variant is only available in Speed switches.

 The Corsair K95 RGB PLATINUM is an incredible gaming keyboard with dedicated macro keys and MX Speed switches.
 These linear switches allow you to go straight down to the actuation point without a bump, and have a very low pre-travel distance.
 However, while it's very well-built, there are better options on the market, like the SteelSeries Apex Pro which feels more durable.
 It's also only available with MX Speed or Brown switches, which doesn't offer as much variety as other options on the market.
 Nevertheless, the Corsair K95 RGB Platinum is one of the best gaming keyboards we've reviewed so far.
+For other options, check out our recommendations for the best gaming keyboards, the best mechanical keyboards, and the best RGB keyboards.

 The Corsair K95 PLATINUM is a slight improvement over the Corsair K95 RGB PLATINUM XT.
 They virtually offer the same gaming experience.
 Both are available with Cherry MX Speed and Cherry MX Brown switches, but the PLATINUM XT is available with Cherry MX Blue switches as well.
 It also has better build quality with double-shot PBT keys, but if this isn't a concern for you, the PLATINUM is just as good.